Skip to content

 2016 Random Thoughts

-My Twitter feed is where I re-tweet many great articles by some of my featured writers (and make the occasional odd or off-color commentary on life (in 140 characters or less)).
-I am also on reddit, Tumblr, Pinterest , Flipboard, Instagram and other Social Media sites (look for the BigCajunMan userid) as well.
-If you have social media accounts, don’t forget to vote for my posts (see the nifty dashboard on the bottom of each article, where you can cast your votes).As they say in Quebec, vote early and vote often!
+My Twitter feed is where I re-tweet many great articles by some of my featured writers (and make the occasional odd or off-color commentary on life.
+I am also on reddit, Tumblr, Pinterest , Flipboard, Instagram.
+I'm on other Social Media sites too.
+Look for the BigCajunMan userid.

 Feel Free to Comment